InnoDB is a multi-version storage engine. It

 InnoDB has assigned a snapshot that in a

-consistent read could need the information in the update undo log
+consistent read could require the information in the update undo log

 InnoDB cannot discard data from the update undo

-logs, and the rollback segment may grow too big, filling up your
+logs, and the rollback segment may grow too big, filling up the

 The physical size of an undo log record in the rollback segment is typically smaller than the corresponding inserted or updated row.
 You can use this information to calculate the space needed for your rollback segment.